KhaledMustafaAhmed/Remindful/README.md

 - **Search Tasks**
   - Search for a task by name.
-  - If no results are found, show a **friendly and informative message**.

 - **Filter and Sort Tasks**
   - View tasks using segmented control by: